The costs of relying on non-European defence suppliers

 The cost of non-Europe in defence procurement

-Read ASD's paper on the cost of non-European suppliers in European defence markets.
-Published by ASD in September 2024.
+Read ASD's note on the cost of non-European suppliers in European defence markets.
+Published by ASD in September 2024, updated in April 2025.